fetchai/agents-aea/docs/simple-oef.md

 ## Finding Agents

 The soef is designed for **geographic searches** where agents are able to find other agents near to them that are able to provide them with the value that they want, or who might wish to have the value they provide.
-Future versions of the soef will support searches across nodes, positionless searches and dimensional reduction-based fuzzy searches.
-Right now, the soef supports the `find_around_me` operation for agents.
+However, it also allows for **positionless searches** on a single node.
+Future versions of the soef will support searches across nodes, and dimensional reduction-based fuzzy searches.

+Geographic searches are performed using the  `find_around_me` operation.
 This allows searches that:

 * Are within a certain range in KM
 * That have a specified set of personality pieces (with wildcards where applicable)
 * That have a specified set of service keys (with wildcards)
 * Where chain identifiers match

+Positionless searches are performed using the `find_on_this_node` operation.
+This allows searches that:

+* That have a specified set of personality pieces (with wildcards where applicable)
+* That have a specified set of service keys (with wildcards)
+* Where chain identifiers match

+**At least one** filter must be supplied in positionless searches.
+Positionless searches are not boundless, they are capped at a specific number.
+The tighter the filters, the less likely that you will be capped.

-Some limits apply to the maximum number of filters or range.
+Some limits apply to the maximum number of filters, range and returned results.
 This may vary from soef instance to soef instance.
 You can see (and parse if required) these by getting the soef status at:

 <a href="http://soef.fetch.ai:9002" target="_blank">http://soef.fetch.ai:9002</a>